jeftegoes/AwsOverview/README.md

 # 3. What is Cloud Computing?

-- Cloud computing is the on-demand delivery of compute power, database storage, applications, and other IT resources.
+- Cloud computing is the **on-demand delivery** of compute power, database storage, applications, and other IT resources.
-- Through a cloud services platform with pay-as-you-go pricing.
+- Through a cloud services platform with **pay-as-you-go pricing**.
-- We can provision exactly the right type and size of computing resources you need.
+- We can provision **exactly the right type and size of computing** resources you need.
-- We can access as many resources as you need, almost instantly.
+- We can access as many resources as you need, **almost instantly**.
-- Simple way to access servers, storage, databases and a set of application services.
+- Simple way to access **servers, storage, databases** and a set of **application services**.
 - Amazon Web Services owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application.

 ## 3.1.
-You've been using some Cloud services
+We've been using some Cloud services

 - **Gmail**
   - E-mail cloud service.